golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

     self.erigon_password = Some(password);
 ```

-What's left is to spawn `erigon` and `rpcdaemon` processes and remember handles to them so we can kill them when the service will be stopped.
+What's left is to spawn `erigon` and `rpcdaemon` processes and store handles to them so we can kill them when the service will be stopped.

 ```rust
     let mut erigon_pid = spawn_process(